Bright Ideas Grants

 The Bright Ideas Grant Program supports innovative and effective classroom education curriculum that cannot be covered by traditional school financing.
 Individual teachers can apply for grants from $250 to $750, while teams of teachers are eligible for grants up to $1,500.

-Since it’s inception in 1998, more than $352,000 in grants have been awarded, impacting over 124,000 students throughout our service territory.
+Since its inception in 1998, more than $352,000 in grants have been awarded, impacting over 124,000 students throughout our service territory.

 Teachers in public and private schools, K-12 and home school associations in CAEC’s service area are eligible to participate.
 Grants are awarded for projects in any discipline and are intended to help teachers within CAEC’s service area produce a better-educated workforce.
 The grants are designed to help teachers introduce innovative teaching methods.